geogardenclub/geogardenclub.github.io/docs/developer-guide/deployment.md

 ### Deploy iOS app

 First, open the Transporter app and drag the ggc_app.ipa file from the Desktop folder onto the App.
+Click "Deliver" to begin transfer of file to App Store.

 Second, login to [App Store Connect](https://appstoreconnect.apple.com/login).
 Click on "Apps", then "GeoGardenClub", then "TestFlight".